HwnagYujeong0808/Optimal-real-time-electricity-pricing-models/README.md

 ### Feature extraction
   + Season contains spring, summer, autumn and winter and they need to be split to improve performance.
-  + Energy generation is influenced by different season, so it is helpful to increase accuracy.
+  + Energy generation is influenced by different season, so it is helpful to increase model performance.

 ## 6. Our models